wp-plugins/social-master/readme.txt

 = Issues with buttons display =
 Please update to latest version.
 Up-to-date API's are available

+= WHERE ARE ALL THE BUTTONS? =
+FREE Version Contains Facebook Like, Twitter Follow, Tweet and Google Plus ADVANCED Version constains all Buttons and Social Networks.
+Facebook Like, Twitter Follow and Re-Tweet, Google + plus, LinkedIn Share, Pinterest "pin it" Share, View on Instagram, Youtube Subscribe, StumbleUpon Share, MySpace Share, Digg Share, Reddit Share.

 = Need More Help =
 - ABOUT DOCUMENTATION: http://worpress.techgasp.com
 - ABOUT INSTALLATION: http://worpress.techgasp.com